 Some people view motorcyclists as reckless and careless when on the road.
 Insurance companies paint riders as taking chances by speeding, driving recklessly, and driving distracted thereby contributing to accidents.
 This is done to reduce the amount of compensation paid to the rider under the comparative negligence law.
 An experienced Pennsylvania motorcycle attorney has handled this type of issue many times and he understands how to fight negative stereotypes to win.

 If you’ve suffered from injuries caused by the negligence of another person, turn to one of Pennsylvania’s most experienced law firms.
 We’ve helped clients win tens of millions in settlements and verdicts.
-Call Handler, Henning & Rosenberg to learn your options at (888) 498-3023 for a free consultation.
+Contact Handler, Henning & Rosenberg to learn your options at (888) 498-3023 for a free consultation.